svetoslavpachev/Culture-Matcher/README.md

 2. Install NPM packages
    - npm install
 3. Create .env file in the root directory of the app and put the DATABASE_URL shared with you.
+   - DATABASE_URL="THE URL SHARED WITH YOU"
 4. Run the development server
    - npm run dev
 - or
   - yarn dev
   - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+* Front-end

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 The front-end has been created with React reusable components.
 They can be found in the components folder in src/components.
 The \_app.js file in src/pages/\_app.js is the main wrapper around the whole front-end.

+* Back-end

 The back-end has been done with NodeJS using the src/pages/api directory to create API end-points for serverless functions.
 HTTP request are done with fetch from the front-end.
 In src/pages/companies/index.js and src/pages/applicants/index.js the data fetching is done by performing getServerSideProps function, so server side rendering is performed and the data is sent to the component via props.

+* Data base

+The data model for the app is located in prisma/schema.prisma.
+The app is connected to a cloud data base (PostgreSQL) and I am using Prisma to comunicate with the data base for simplicity and performance.

+When updating the schema you need to go and update the models in the schema.prisma file.
+Once the models are updated you need to run [ npx prisma migrate ] to create a migration file with you changes.

+For more info follow the [`Pirsma documentation`](https://www.prisma.io/docs/concepts/components/prisma-migrate).

 ## Usage